Seeed-Studio/wiki-documents/docs/Edge/Raspberry_Pi_Devices/reComputer_R1000/recomputer_r1000_fix_rs485_and_modbus.md

 ### Software

 * Using [modbus poll](https://www.modbustools.com/modbus_poll.html) on your W10 PC.You can also use other modbus testing tools
-* Using [modbusmechanic](https://modbusmechanic.scifidryer.com/) on reComputer R1000.You can also use other modbus testing tools
+* Using [modbusmechanic](https://modbusmechanic.scifidryer.com/) on reComputer R1000 and W10 PC.You can also use other modbus testing tools
 * Using [mobaxterm](https://mobaxterm.mobatek.net/) on your W10 PC.You can also use other serial port testing tools
 * You need to download the **minicom** tool using the following command on the reComputer R1000:
 ```sh